Mehrana-Mohtasebi/Image-Transform-Project/README.md

 ## Description

-The Image Transform Project is part of the Object-Oriented Data Structures in C++ course.
+The Image Transform Project is part of a Coursera course called "Object-Oriented Data Structures in C++".